 - Metatarsal — The five forefoot bones connecting the ankle with the toes.

-- Stable Neutral Shoes — These are generally neutral shoes with features that provide light stability, such as a wide midfoot geometry, excess foam around the platform of the shoe known as a sole flare, midfoot sidewalls, a rocker profile design to help guide the foot’s forward motion or a relatively firm midsole.
+- Stable Neutral Shoes — These are generally neutral shoes with features that provide light stability, such as a wide midfoot geometry, extra foam around the platform of the shoe known as a sole flare, midfoot sidewalls, a rocker profile design to help guide the foot’s forward motion or a relatively firm midsole.
 This category of shoes is a good option for neutral runners who want some support without the structure or rigidity of a true stability shoe.

 How to Choose Stability Running Shoes